-Consequences of non-compliance with the ethical clauses and code of conduct
+Consequences of non-compliance with the ethical clauses and code of conduct professional misconduct that may lead to immediate termination of the contract without prejudice to further administrative sanctions and exclusion from future calls for tenders.

 Failure to comply with the aforementioned contractual obligations constitutes a breach of the contract that may lead to suspension or termination of the contract.